MV Narrative

-MV Narrative is a residential cruise ship built and owned by the Miami-based shipbuilding company Storylines.
-It will be launched in 2027 from Croatia.
+MV Narrative is a planned residential cruise ship that will be owned by the Miami-based company Storylines.
+It is anticipated to be launched in 2027 from Croatia.

-The vessel consists of 530 residences and various amenities.
+The vessel's design consists of 530 residences and various amenities.
 It is designed to sail to six continents, allowing residents to use their units as temporary or permanent homes.
 Units range from one to four bedrooms, most with balconies, and are available in coastal or contemporary interior designs.
-The ship features twenty restaurants and bars, a microbrewery, three pools, a bowling alley, fitness and medical facilities, and other amenities.
-A youth education program is also provided for children on board.
-All-inclusive fees, which cover, housekeeping, gratuities, laundry service, meals, and Wi-Fi are mandatory.
+The ship is expected to feature twenty restaurants and bars, a microbrewery, three pools, a bowling alley, fitness and medical facilities, and other amenities.
+A youth education program is slated to be provided for children on board.
+All-inclusive fees, which cover housekeeping, gratuities, laundry service, meals, and Wi-Fi, are expected to be mandatory.

 Construction

 Storylines signed a construction contract with Brodosplit Shipyard in Split, Croatia, to build MV Narrative, which will be powered by liquefied natural gas (LNG).
-The contract with Brodosplit Shipyard was renewed in March 2024, with the ship's design completed in preparation for construction.
+The contract with Brodosplit Shipyard was renewed in March 2024, with the ship's design progressing in preparation for construction.